jselvi/Delorean/README.md

 [19:47:19] Sent to 192.168.10.113:123 - Going to the future!
 2015-08-10 19:47
 ```

-We can also set a specific date, and Delorean would answer always the same date:
+We can also set a specific date, and Delorean would answer always the same date.
+Please note that this date is static, and it is not incremented on each request:

 ```
 # ./delorean.py -d ‘2020-08-01 21:15’ -n